 - In S.J.
 Day's Marked novels, the Mark of Cain, a sigil originally borne by the biblical Cain, is bestowed on mortals by angels.
 In the first book, protagonist Eve Hollis is rather memorably marked this way when she has a quickie in a stairwell with a man who later turns out to be Cain's brother Abel.

-- In Thud!, Vimes is marked by the Summoning Dark while investigating a murder.
+- In Thud!, Vimes becomes host to the Summoning Dark while investigating a murder, a primordial spirit of vengeance and wrath.
+Its tailed-eyeball symbol doesn't appear on his body until after he expels it from his mind, but random objects around him start 'coincidentally' forming it when jostled (such as a turnip falling onto a partly-uncoiled garden hose, or knocked-over game pieces rolling around on a board).
 The mark is so widely known and feared by dwarvenkind that even the Low King fears it.
-Vimes' own inner sense of justice, the Guarding Dark, is all that forces it to relent from making him kill dwarves rather than bring them to justice.
+Vimes' own inner sense of justice, the Guarding Dark, is all that forces it to relent from making him murder the dwarves responsible rather than bring them to justice.

 - In The Wheel of Time:

 - The most favored servants of the Dark One are spiritually bonded to him; for the legendary Forsaken, this allows them to command Shadowspawn and insulates them from the Dark One's corruption on the male aspect of the True Source that fuels magic.
 On one unique occasion, Rand is able to identify and sever those bonds, to the horror of that Forsaken.

 - Shaidar Haran, a unique Shadowspawn avatar of the Dark One, touches the high-ranking Darkfriend Alviarin to mark her as under his protection.
 She finds the experience slightly traumatic, though it leaves no visible sign.